 If the product or service is expensive and sophisticated, write a long-form copy, but if the product or service is inexpensive and easy to understand, write a short copy.
 You should also use simple and short words.
 Long and complex words make it difficult for people to understand business.
 If prospects can’t understand your copy, why should they give you their emails?

 Your sentences should be short.
 Long sentences are hard to read.
 Your paragraphs should also be short.
 Long paragraphs put people to sleep.
 Long words, sentences, and paragraphs are unnecessary barriers that stop prospects from giving you their email addresses.
-Have a look at this eCommerce learning platform:

 6. Introduce A/B testing